BenDayan123/BenDayan123/README.md

 </a>
 </div>

-- I’m currently learning Kubernetes 🐳
+- I’m currently learning Docker & Kubernetes 🐳

 - know how to use **MERN** stack and related **web** and **backend** technologies